How do I Avoid and Manage Blocked Nipple Pores?

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.

-Our Happy Baby Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
+Our Happy Baby Experts are a team of lactation consultants and registered dietitian nutritionists certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
 They’re here to help on our free, live chat platform Monday through Friday 8am-6pm (ET).
 Chat Now!

 Read more about the experts that help write our content!